Gbemiga97/IAM_Portfolio/CyberArk PAM Self-Hosted 12.6/05_LDAP-Integration-Lab/02_Lab.md

 ---

-### 7. Enabling LDAP as an Authentication Method in PVWA
+### 7. Enabled LDAP as an Authentication Method in PVWA

 Configuring the LDAP domain is only half the work.
 I also needed to confirm that **LDAP** was enabled as a login method in PVWA's authentication settings — otherwise the LDAP login option would not appear on the login screen.